Dual Diagnosis Treatment Burlington, IA

 Sieda Behavioral Health And Treatment Services - 43.3 miles from Burlington, IA

-Sieda Behavioral Health And Treatment Services is a dual diagnosis treatment center in Keosauqua, Iowa that offers treatment for substance use and mental health disorders that include BPD as well as eating disorders.
+Sieda Behavioral Health And Treatment Services is a dual-diagnosis treatment center in Keosauqua, Iowa that provides treatment for drug or alcohol use and mental health disorders that include dependent personality disorder as well as avoidant personality disorder.

 Address: 902 4th Street, Keosauqua, IA 52565 in Van Buren County